Arkadin Partners with Kollective to Drive Wide Scale Deployment of Video in Enterprises

-LONDON, UNITED KINGDOM--(Marketwired - Sep 13, 2017) - Arkadin, a market leader in cloud communications, including Unified Communications and Collaboration services, announced today it has partnered with Kollective, a leading software-defined content delivery network company, to enable Arkadin clients to have the highest quality video experience.
-Kollective's secure Software-Defined Enterprise Content Delivery Network (SD ECDN) will seamlessly integrate with Arkadin's webcasting platforms from ON24, Nasdaq and Skype Meeting Broadcast, to give organisations the most complete video webcasting solution.
-Kollective's unique positioning as a completely cloud-based solution, with peer assisted content distribution optimised for each enterprise's unique network topology, sets it apart from other options that depend on expensive hardware based WAN optimisation and video delivery.
+ATLANTA, GA--(Marketwired - Sep 13, 2017) - Arkadin, a market leader in cloud communications, including Unified Communications and Collaboration services, announced today it has partnered with Kollective, a leading software-defined content delivery network company, to enable Arkadin clients to have the highest quality video experience.
+Kollective's secure Software-Defined Enterprise Content Delivery Network (SD ECDN) will seamlessly integrate with Arkadin's webcasting platforms from ON24, Nasdaq and Skype Meeting Broadcast, to give organizations the most complete video webcasting solution.
+Kollective's unique positioning as a completely cloud-based solution, with peer assisted content distribution optimized for each enterprise's unique network topology, sets it apart from other options that depend on expensive hardware based WAN optimization and video delivery.

 Why this partnership is significant:

-- New technologies are making enterprise video simpler, better and more affordable than ever, yet many organisations shy away from widespread deployments due to insufficient networks or knowledge of how to optimise and scale live and/or on-demand applications.
+- New technologies are making enterprise video simpler, better and more affordable than ever, yet many organizations shy away from widespread deployments due to insufficient networks or knowledge of how to optimize and scale live and/or on-demand applications.

 - Video is expected to comprise 80% of all Internet traffic globally by 2019 according to industry data.